 If you can only plug it into a regular domestic socket, that shoots up to 17 hours, while the more modest types of Wallbox charger require 12 hours.
 You’ll need one of the newer 7kW Wallbox models to hit that six hour minimum.

 Are there any rivals?

 Yes - and there's an increasing number of them, with more on the way.

 And in 2022 the Ford E-Transit will really shake things up.

 Many of these newer electric vans claim substantially greater driving range than the Renault, as well as offering great payload ratings and lots of variants.

 Verdict: is the electric Renault Master any good?

-If you want a large electric van right now you haven't got a lot of choice.
-Fortunately, the trailblazing Master ZE isn't just leading the way but providing an impressively broad range of options for buyers - especially now that gross vehicle weight can be increased to 3.5-tonnes.
+The Master ZE provides an impressively broad range of options for buyers - especially now that gross vehicle weight can be increased to 3.5-tonnes.
 And Renault has a huge amount of electric van experience.

 Ok, so the driving range isn't the greatest.
-But as long as you are able to use it appropriately, the Master ZE provides a perfectly pleaseant and functional zero-emissions large van experience.
-Expensive to buy but cheap to run, it won't be for everyone, but if it solves a need for your business you certainly shouldn't be nervous about going for one.
+But as long as you are able to use it appropriately, the Master ZE provides a perfectly pleasant and functional zero-emissions large van experience.

 Skip to our full verdict on...